How to Do Laundry in an RV Without Washer & Dryer Hookups

 This post may contain affiliate links.

-When you live in an RV full time or for extended periods of time, figuring out how to manage laundry can be tricky if your camper is small and doesn't come with a washer and dryer already installed.
+When you live in an RV, figuring out how to manage RV laundry can be tricky.
+Especially if your camper is small and doesn’t come with a washer and dryer already installed.

-In this article, I'll go over some RV laundry solutions for people whose RV's don't have the prewiring and hookups for adding a washer and dryer.
+In this article, I’ll go over some RV laundry solutions for people whose RVs don’t have the wiring and hookups for adding a washer and dryer.
 These options include ways to add a washer and dryer to an RV as well as alternate ways to do laundry while camping or traveling.

-Option 1: Add Washer & Dryer Hookups to Your RV.
+Option 1: Add Washer & Dryer Hookups Inside Your RV.

 - Where would you put a washer/dryer unit?
-Does your RV even have space for one?
+Does your RV have space for one?

 - The weight of a washer/dryer unit – Assuming you've found a spot where one will fit, will the weight be too heavy on the axle?
 Will the overall weight put you over your cargo towing capacity?